ctaylo21/jarvis/README.md

 Instructions can be found in the official powerline <a href="https://powerline.readthedocs.org/en/latest/fontpatching.html">documentation</a>.
 Prepatched fonts can be found in the <a href="https://github.com/Lokaltog/powerline-fonts">powerline-fonts</a> repository.</p></pre>
 </li>
 <li> Colorscheme - This setup comes with <a href="http://ethanschoonover.com/solarized">solarized</a>, an extremely popular colorscheme that comes in both light and dark.
-We've also included <a href="https://github.com/tomasr/molokai">molokai</a> and <a href="https://github.com/nanotech/jellybeans.vim">jellybeans</a>.
+I've also included <a href="https://github.com/tomasr/molokai">molokai</a> and <a href="https://github.com/nanotech/jellybeans.vim">jellybeans</a>.
 You can also choose to use a built-in colorscheme.
 You can check those out by typing <code>:colorscheme (tab)</code>.
 You can view a large selection of Vim colorschemes <a href="https://code.google.com/p/vimcolorschemetest/">here</a>.
 Here are some screenshots of the included colorschemes:
 </li>